astidwis7/arabic_completion/README.md

 # Arabic Completion

-Arabic Completion is a RNN-based bald arabic completion model.
+Arabic Completion is a Recurrent Neural Network-based bald arabic completion model.

 A sentence written in bald Arabic will be completed so that it becomes complete Arabic.